Posted on

 This is a high standard to meet for eligibility.

-To have a sufficient work history to be eligible for SSDI, you must have enough work credits.
-You earn work credits by making at least a certain amount of wages or self-employment income in a year.
+You must have enough work credits to have a sufficient work history to be eligible for SSDI.
+You earn work credits by making at least a certain wage or self-employment income in a year.
 The amount necessary to earn 1 work credit changes every year.3 In 2023, it is $1,640 for 1 work credit.4 You can only earn up to 4 work credits in 1 year.5

 The number of work credits that you need for SSDI benefits will depend on how old you were when you became disabled:6